elkorchi/2DGeometricShapesGenerator/README.md

 # Geometric shapes generator

-A generator of geometric shape data set, this data set is composed of a set of images stored in `jpg` files.
+A generator of geometric shape data set, this data set is composed of a set of images stored in `png` files.
 Each image contains one of the following shapes :
 Square, Traingle, Circle, Star, Polygon, Heptagone, Hexagone and Octagone.

 Each image is generated within the following parameters :

-- A fixed size of 150x150 pixel
+- A fixed size of 200x200 pixel

 - A random background colour
 - A random filling colour of each shape